[Moderate revision—posted 11/5/18 (replaces 11/17/16 edition)]

 5. When operating a UAS for purposes of recording or transmitting visual images, operators must take all reasonable measures to avoid violations of areas considered private.
 All persons must be compliant with privacy provisions under state law, including but not limited to Chapter 423 of the Texas Government Code.

-6. Use of a UAS must comply with any other applicable University policies.
-Use of UAS for video or electronic surveillance must be preapproved by the TTUPD Chief of Police and must comply with the following prohibitions:
+6. Use of a UAS must comply with any other applicable university policies.
+Use of UAS for video or electronic surveillance must be preapproved by the TTPD Chief of Police and must comply with the following prohibitions:

 a.
 UAS shall not be used to monitor or record areas where there is a reasonable expectation of privacy.
 Such areas include restrooms, locker rooms, residential rooms, changing or dressing rooms, and health treatment rooms.